Call 24/7: +1 (800) 972-3282

 Source: Apple support

-Then format the HDD by clicking on Erase.
+5. Then, format the hard drive by clicking on Erase.

 It can have the name of your Mac or macOS.

-Wait for the process to end and disconnect your external hard drive
+9. Wait for the process to end, and disconnect your external hard drive.

-To restore your files from a dead MacBook using a bootable disk, you’ll need a working Mac, a USB flash drive, and an internet connection.
+To restore your files from a dead MacBook using a bootable disk, you’ll need:

-Then connect the USB flash drive and boot your dead MacBook from it.
+2. Then, connect the USB flash drive and boot your dead MacBook.

-Make an image backup, such as on the #3 solution, and open it from a working Mac using the data recovery software of your choice.
+3. Make an image backup and open it from a working Mac using the data recovery software of your choice.

-Create an image backup, or then back up the whole HDD or select the folders you wish to keep the files.
+Create an image backup, back up the whole HDD, or select the folders where you wish to keep the files.

 Why is your MacBook dead?